arnbme/nyckelharpa/README.md

 4. Set any Pushover messaging devices

-5. _When finished, click Next, the click Save
+5. *When finished, click Next, the click Done*

 [:arrow_up_small: Back to top](#top)